cfech/aws-solutions-architect-associate/README.md

 - Groups: `IAM` groups are collections of `IAM` users that you can use to simplify permissions management by assigning permissions to the group instead of individual users.
 - Roles: `IAM` roles are sets of permissions that you can assign to AWS resources (like `EC2` instances) or federated users, allowing them to assume specific permissions without having long-term credentials.
     - short term
+    - have `Trust Relationships` which define who/what can assume this role
 - Policies: `IAM` policies are documents that define permissions for users, groups, or roles, specifying which actions they can perform on which resources.
     - Policies are the rules.
     - Users, groups, and roles are who the rules apply to.